skn3/forme/README.md

 - Added `element.errorClassName` and `input.requiredClassName` to template vars, so that we can gain access to individual class names for state!
 - Moved `input.data()` to `element.data()` so any element can have data!
 - Changed all element template vars to have `stateClassNames`.
 This var will also add the error class names now if the element caused and error (as well as previous behaviour where its the current owner of error)
-- Added `causedError` to all element tempalte vars.
+- Added `causedError` to all element template vars.
 This is true when the element caused an error.
 As the error it generated could ahve been piped, we can use this to track where errors came from.
 - Refactored some templateVars into element base!
 - Renamed `element.getErrors()` to `element.getOwnErrors()`.
 - Added `element.className()` to all elements!